JohnStrunk/wahoo-results/README.md

 #### Added

-- :sparkles: Option whether to suppress final time if the individual times have >0.3s spread
+- :sparkles: Option to suppress final time if the individual times have >0.3s spread
+- :sparkles: Option to run the scoreboard in fullscreen mode

 #### Fixed

 - :bug: Properly display results when start list file is missing
+- :bug: Fix incorrect final time calculation

 ### [0.2.0] - 2020-10-25